magnus-hansson/whats-4-dinner/README.md

 ## Deployment

 This project is configured for deployment on Vercel.
-Connect your GitHub repository to Vercel for automatic deployments.
+The easiest way to deploy is:

+1. Push your code to GitHub
+2. Import the repository in Vercel
+3. Vercel will automatically detect the SvelteKit configuration
+4. Add a Postgres database from your project settings
+5. Deploy!

 ## Local Development

-The app uses SQLite for data storage, making it easy to develop locally without any external database dependencies.
+The app uses Vercel Postgres which will work in both development and production.
+Make sure you have the correct environment variables from your Vercel project settings.